 After lunch, the water taxi brought us back to the Exmouth Marina, where we boarded another boat.
 This time, it was the Stuartline Cruises, who have been running various water cruises since 1968!
 Depending on the time of year, you can take river cruises or make coastal excursions to the sea.
 They run special tours with things such as band performances and bird-watching.
 Some tickets also allow you to combine your cruise with a scenic train journey.

 Exmouth is on the Jurassic Coast, which is a World Heritage Site because of its unique fossil-rich rocks and distinctive orange cliffs.
-It’s great to visit all year round.
+It’s great to visit all year round, the weather in Exmouth was great when we visited!
 If you’re not on the boat, you can also walk from Exmouth to the Devon Cliffs Park to see the cliffs up close.
 Make sure you check the tide times and weather forecast though, because the beach route is only accessible when the tide is out – you could get stranded.

 Stuart Line Cruises has three boats with an open-air upper deck and a lower deck with panoramic windows.
 All boats have a bar and toilets and they are heated (+they have blankets) in the Winter.
 But the best of all is that they have live commentary, so you’ll always leave the boat with a lot of new information about the area and fantastic memories of the stunning Devon landscape!